jeffouille/nextgen-gallery-panoramics/readme.txt

 DONE extract gps for all images in a gallery
 DONE extract gps for one image ajax
-DONE gps data picker for one image region for gallery
+DONE gps data picker for one image

-shortcode generator in wysiwyg

 DONE add gps marker on image

-add license file config in admin

 DONE add shortcode simplepic with map
 DONE remove database record when remove a gallery

-NOT USEABLE TO REMOVE add option to automaticly create pano when image is added
+DONE create preview of image 2000px width (with watermark ?) - Make 2000x1000 thumbnail to replace the original photo DONE remove all pano file when remove an image
+DONE directory and option to place custom krpano tool and viewer DONE Admin options add folder settings
+DONE with live method.... make links added with ajax be correctly clickable DONE add possibility to add manually a pano (memory limit) DONE publish a pano from admin page

+map default options in admin (mapw, maph, map zoom, map_type, picto marker

+region for gallery

+shortcode generator in wysiwyg

+add license file config in admin

 add admin page to edit skin file and config file